 Inorganic nutrients are also subject to leaching and may impact site productivity and water quality.
 Nitschke's study (2005), based largely in the Pacific Northwest and Western Canada, shows that harvesting can impact water quality by decreasing total sulfate and increasing total phosphorus, calcium, magnesium, sodium, nitrate, and ammonia.
 However, Feller, Lehmann and Olanski (2000) found that in Southwestern British Columbia, fluctuations from mineral soils were relatively low, with the only significant changes occurring in potassium nitrate, indicating instead that fluctuations in organic nutrients were more significant.
+Contrary to Nitschke (2005), Feller, Lehmann and Olanski (2000) concluded that harvesting, regardless of methods or percentage removed, are "unlikely to influence the sustainability of forest management in the study area."

+Changes in nutrient cycling are of particular concern when considering timber harvesting near watercourses because the impacts of harvest do not mirror the impacts of fire (Nitschke, 2005).
 Site differences further complicate management for this attribute, as many factors can impact how much nutrient leaching occurs.
-For example, Dahlgren (1998)

-found minimal impacts in the Caspar Creek Watershed and attributed this to the ability of California coast redwoods to sprout from stumps, thus increasing the nutrient sink onsite and preventing leaching.
+For example, Dahlgren (1998) found minimal impacts in the Caspar Creek Watershed and attributed this to the ability of California coast redwoods to sprout from stumps, thus increasing the nutrient sink on-site and preventing leaching.
 Additionally, in regions of Washington, Oregon, Idaho, Montana, and Wyoming, Jurgensen et al. (1997) suggests leaving some woody debris on-site to help maintain biodiversity and nutrient content in soils by mitigating erosion.
 However, this study also recognizes the difficulty in determining how much woody debris is enough, and concludes that this management tool is extremely site-specific and depends on a number of factors, including fire hazard.